paulsammut/RoboDolf/readme.md

 does this in two ways, by reading heading commands (imagine the Captain saying "Point the ship to 35 degrees" or by reading steering commands containing rudder and throttle data (imagine the Captain saying "Right full rudder and all ahead full").
-This actor operates by a state machine.

 The RoboDolf steers by use differential thrust.
 This has the mechanical benefit of avoiding rudder actuators that add cost and reliability issues and also allows for in-place turning.
+This actor operates by a state machine which has three of the following states:

+* idle
+* executing steering command
+* executing heading command

+The state changes are triggered by incoming steering or heading messages.
+If the Helm Actor receives a steering messages, it switches its state to "executing steering command" and executes a set of code to process and enact the steering command.
+Same goes for the heading command.
+This allow for clean and separated code for each operating mode.
+The state machine also allows the Helm Actor to operate under its own control loop asynchronously with respect to incoming commands.
+The Helm Actor also implements a timeout mechanism for all steering and heading commands and issues an All Stop command if no new steering/heading commands are received.

 ![Differential thrust calculation](images/diff_thrust.png)

+When following steering commands the Helm Actor converts the rudder and throttle commands into motor thrust commands using a differential thrust algorithm.

+When following heading commands the Helm Actor uses a PID loop with the desired heading as a setpoint and the actual heading as the input.
+The gains were tweaked during field tests and can be set remotely and while under operation.

 ### Controller Actor